semasuka/blog/about.md

 My name is Semasuka Stern, I am a passionate software engineer and an unapologetically geek.
 I been writing code for 3 years, since then I have graduated from university and a coding bootcamp.
 Now, I am focusing more on machine intelligence (or machine learning) and it's real world-application to solve humankind problems.

-# Why another coding blog?
+# Why another ML/coding blog?

 I promise, this one is different.
-I'll teach you Machine Learning from the beginner level to the expert level as I am continually share important concepts through my posts every week. these concepts range from maths, programming to algorithm optimization.
+I'll start from the beginner level of Machine Learning to the expert level and will continually share important concepts ranging from maths, programming to algorithm optimization through my posts every week.

 # About this blog